 • Hospitalization is typically 2–4 days post-op

-• Recovery is still 6–8 weeks of restricted activity — surgery is not a quick fix
+• Recovery still requires 6–8 weeks of restricted activity — surgery is not a quick fix

 • Cost ranges widely: $4,000–$10,000+ depending on location and facility